Approval to teach

 The NSW Department of Education is the largest education system in Australia, with a range of employment opportunities available for qualified teachers.

-Whether you are a new graduate or experienced teacher seeking employment in any NSW public school, you will first need to successfully meet the department’s requirements for approval to teach.
+Whether you are a new graduate or experienced teacher seeking employment in NSW public schools, you will need to successfully meet the department’s requirements for approval to teach.

-- A graduate who commenced my teacher education course prior to 2019 (including graduates from NSW, interstate and overseas)
+- Pre-service teachers who commenced a teacher education course prior to 2019 (including graduates from NSW, interstate and overseas)

-- A graduate who commenced my teacher education course from January 2019 and beyond (including graduates from NSW, interstate and overseas)
+- Pre-service teachers who commenced a teacher education course from January 2019 onwards (including graduates from NSW, interstate and overseas)

-- An experienced NSW public school teacher returning after a break from service
+- Experienced NSW public school teachers returning after a break from service

 Read the FAQs